iancze/tresmerge/README.md

     $python3 setup.py install

+If you're on a system without administrative priveledges, you might need to add the `--user` flag to the above command.
+Also, take a look at the commands that are printed out after the install command, since you may need to add the scripts directory to your system PATH.
+In my case, I needed to add the `/home/iczekala/.local/bin` directory to my `.cshrc` file.

 Make sure that `python` or `python3` points to the Python 3 version you want to use.
 You can check that this is the correct version by first entering the Python interpreter, and you should see something like

     $ python